 d.
 An exemption to the stormwater quantity control requirements of this subsection will be granted if the development site discharges to a stormwater quality control facility approved by the city engineer to receive the developed site runoff after verification that the facility is adequately sized to receive the additional stormwater.

-Finding: Storm water quality control is required.
-Refer to section 16.08.030.B.3 of this report for a discussion of stormwater.
+Finding: Complies with Condition.
+Storm water quality control is required.
+Refer to section 16.08.030.B.3 of this report for a discussion of storm water.